seanpmaxwell/model-initializer/README.md

 ### Enums
 - For enum types you can set the type to `enum` and pass an enum-object to the `refine` prop.
 This will make sure that the value is a value in the enum and it will also set the first value in the `enum` as the default value when `new` is called.
-- Technically you can pass any object to `refine` when the type is an enum.
-With typescript generics there was not way (that I could find) to enforce a particular enum type.
-So make sure you use the correct enum object when using this feature.
-`{ type: 'enum', refine: SomeEnum }`

 ### Arrays, Dates, and String formats
 - Validation only works for one-dimensional arrays.
 If you have nested arrays set the type to `object` and write your own `refine` function.